markNZed/processism-react-three/storyboard.md

 We’ll be creating a visual language to explain the key concepts of process philosophy.
 While this language might seem abstract at first, we’ll ground it with real-life examples to make the ideas easier to grasp.
 As you watch, we encourage you to reflect on how these ideas might apply to your own life and the world around you.

+Reflective Question: Reflect on a time in your life when something you believed to be stable or permanent began to change.
+How did you react?

 # 2. Section: Relations and Processes
 ## 2.1.
 Objective
 Reality emerges not from isolated entities but from the interactions and relations.
 In this section, we’ll explore how everything interacts through dynamic processes and the associated events.